samxxu/ensureDir/Readme.md

-Ensure directory exists, create it recursively if not.
+A utility for [node](http://nodejs.org), ensure directory exists, create it recursively if not.

 ## Example